Malaga, New Jersey

-Malaga (pronounced MA-la-ga) is an unincorporated community located within Franklin Township, in Gloucester County, New Jersey, United States.
+Malaga (pronounced MA-la-ga) is an unincorporated community located within Franklin Township, in Gloucester County, in the U.S. state of New Jersey.
 The area is served as United States Postal Service ZIP Code 08328.

-As of the 2000 United States Census, the population for ZIP Code Tabulation Area 08328 was 1,476.
+As of the 2000 United States census, the population for ZIP Code Tabulation Area 08328 was 1,476.

 U.S. Route 40, Route 47 and Route 55 all pass through the Malaga area.

 The community was named after Málaga, in Spain.

 Demographics

+Malaga was first listed as a census designated place in the 2020 U.S. census.

+As of 2020, the population was 1,475.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Malaga include: